 And mortgage and related extra expenses help pay for appraisal and application fees after you find a new home and get a new mortgage.

-Finally, the Premier Plan includes everything under the Protection Plus package and the HomeXtended endorsement, as well as extra coverage for valuable items like jewelry and fine art.
+Finally, the Premier Plan includes everything under the Protection Plus package and the HomeXtended endorsement and extra coverage for valuable items like jewelry and fine art.

 |A.M.
 Best - Financial Strength Rating||A-|

 A subsidiary of Liberty Mutual, Safeco’s homeowners insurance is essential for Kentucky homeowners to have due to wind damage caused by tornadoes and water damage caused by heavy rain.

 In fact, Kentucky’s high premium is due to the state’s risk of weather-related property damage.

 Having said that, Safeco’s premium of $1,575 is cheaper than the Kentucky premium rate.